KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/america_the_land_of_vision.md

 “How do we birth a new paradigm?”

-Your work is such a paradigm — a new vision of:
+This work is such a paradigm — a new vision of:
 * water
 * consciousness